The days are shorter, the nights longer. Lights and places flicker endlessly…

 Some of these musicians lead double lives.
 Composer Mathis Saunier moonlights as the founding member of a French noise-pop band, and the electric guitar shreds through his performance art piece ‘HYPER MEMORIA’.
 Londoner Jocelyn Campbell grew up playing double bass before diving headfirst into alternative pop and electronica, while curator and composer Alex Groves finds inspiration in contemporary visual art practices.

 The spirit of reinvention thrums under this gig.
-Expect a high-energy night.
+Expect a high-energy night, including special guests LINTD (in Salford) and Anja Ngozi (in London), who are both EXPERIMENTA 2025 artists.

 Dates

-Check times, ticket prices and access info via the links above.
+Check times, ticket prices and access info via the booking links.
 Please note this performance contains strobe and flashing lights.

 Setlist